 The College has a staff of professional instructors who operate our Outdoor Education programme at the Alistair Sidey Mountain Lodge at Castle Hill.
 An Outdoor Education programme is provided to all Year 9–10 students in the form of class camps and year group outings throughout the year.

 There is a wide variety of activities available, and these are programmed to suit each group.
-Weather, individual needs and group enthusiasm and abilities are all taken into consideration when programmes are planned.
+Weather, individual needs and group abilities are all taken into consideration when programmes are planned.
 Students are encouraged to take part in all activities.

 The learning outcomes of this involvement are the development of self-esteem, teamwork, co-operation, and communication.
 Students have fun while acquiring skills and experience in the outdoors.